 That didn't happen.
 First of all, the company that published the book was small and focused mainly on ebooks.
 They were wonderful people and I enjoyed working for them, but back in 2002 few people knew about ebooks.
+The concept was completely foreign to the majority of readers.
 The second problem was promoting the book.
 I contacted newspapers and did get a few interviews, but social media wasn't then what it is today.
 Paying for advertising wasn't feasible since I wasn't making much of a profit.
 In fact, I made very little money at all.

-Twelve years later, I'm still writing.
-I have thirteen books available for sale (click HERE to see a list).
-I'm still not making much money, despite the fact that ebooks are very popular now and most of my sales come from readers buying books for their Kindles.
+Seventeen years later, I'm still writing.
+I have seventeen books available for sale (click HERE to see a list).
+Book #18 is in the process of being published and I'm close to finishing book #19.
+I'm still not making much money, despite the fact everyone knows what ebooks are now.
+Most of my sales come from readers buying books for their Kindles.

 I love writing.
 Editing is tough at times, but I even enjoy that part of the process.

 Promoting is a chore.
 Writing is a delight.

 I'm always surprised when people ask me, "Are you still writing?"

 I smile, say yes, and hand them a postcard or bookmark of my latest book.

 How could I stop writing?
 It's too much fun.